tise-genene/tutor-marketplace/DEPLOYMENT.md

-# Tutor Marketplace - Production Deployment Guide
+# Tutorly - Production Deployment Guide

 ## Overview
-This guide will help you deploy the Tutor Marketplace application to production using Supabase for the backend and Vercel for the frontend.
+This guide will help you deploy the Tutorly application to production using Supabase for the backend and Vercel for the frontend.

 ## Prerequisites
 - [Supabase Account](https://supabase.com)